Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and Equivalence with McKean-Vlasov Control of a Representative Agent: Introduction.

-{In prior works \cite{sanjari2018optimal, sanjari2019optimal, SSYdefinetti2020}, we studied discrete-time MF teams under strict decentralized information structure (without MF sharing), which do not allow for a Markovian formulation and primarily build on change of measure arguments.
-In \cite{sanjari2019optimal}, we studied convex mean-field teams with decoupled dynamics under a decentralized information structure.
+In prior works \cite{sanjari2018optimal, sanjari2019optimal, SSYdefinetti2020}, we studied discrete-time MF teams under strict decentralized information structure (without MF sharing), which do not allow for a Markovian formulation and primarily build on change of measure arguments.
+In \cite{sanjari2019optimal}, we studied convex MF teams with decoupled dynamics under a decentralized information structure.
 Leveraging convexity and a lower semi-continuity argument, we established the existence of a symmetric optimal solution for both finite and infinite populations.
-In \cite{SSYdefinetti2020}, we extended the analysis to non-convex mean-field teams under the same decentralized setting, employing exchangeability and a de Finetti theorem to demonstrate the existence of an optimal solution that is asymptotically symmetric and independent.
+In \cite{SSYdefinetti2020}, we extended the analysis to non-convex MF teams under the same decentralized setting, employing exchangeability and a de Finetti theorem to demonstrate the existence of an optimal solution that is asymptotically symmetric and independent.
 In contrast to \cite{sanjari2019optimal,SSYdefinetti2020}, which focused on decentralized information structures, the present work begins with the centralized information structure.
-Then it delves into studying the limiting MF problem under the MF sharing information structure, which is decentralized.
-While we also rely on exchangeability and a de Finetti-type argument as in \cite{SSYdefinetti2020}, the argument is fundamentally different: (i) the centralized nature of the information structure prevents us from applying the change-of-measure technique and the compactification and convergence analysis for the policy space used in \cite{SSYdefinetti2020}, and (ii) critically we show that the limiting policies are conditionally independent given the empirical distribution which then is attainable under the mean-field sharing pattern.
+It then studies the limiting MF problem under the decentralized MF-sharing information structure.
+While we also rely on exchangeability and a de Finetti-type argument as in \cite{SSYdefinetti2020}, the argument is fundamentally different: (i) the centralized nature of the information structure prevents us from applying the change-of-measure technique and the compactification and convergence analysis for the policy space used in \cite{SSYdefinetti2020}, and (ii) critically we show that the limiting policies are conditionally independent given the empirical distribution, and this conditional independence is attainable under the MF sharing pattern.
 To this end, we adopt the measure-valued MDP formulation developed in \cite{bauerle2023mean}, along with its value iteration and strategic measures defined over empirical state distributions.
-Furthermore, starting with a centralized information structure enables an explicit connection to the mean-field sharing problem and facilitates the analysis of value iteration in lifted MDPs—directions that were not explored in \cite{SSYdefinetti2020}.
+Furthermore, starting with a centralized information structure enables an explicit connection to the MF sharing problem and facilitates the analysis of value iteration in lifted MDPs—directions that were not explored in \cite{SSYdefinetti2020}.
 Additionally, in \cite{sanjari2024nash}, which builds on \cite{SSYdefinetti2020}, team vs team has been studied in a game formulation under a strict decentralized information structure.
-In particular, the properties of a Nash equilibrium that are globally optimal within DMs of each team.
-In this paper, we study a single team formulation under centralized and mean-field sharing information structures.}
+In particular, the properties of a Nash equilibrium that are globally optimal within DMs of each team have been studied.
+In this paper, we study a single team formulation under centralized and MF sharing information structures.